Cairngorm 100 rider and horse qualifications

 Cairngorm 100 Rules

 Route Marking.
-This will not be a paper chase, riders will be expected to map read and navigate and be aware of their location at all times.
+This will not be a paper chase; riders will be expected to map read and navigate and be aware of their location at all times.
+We will be supplying routes in both paper and electronic format for those of you that may have a GPS navigator.
 Difficult areas, and where the rider going astray may cause a problem, will be marked by black arrows on white board.

 Due to land management schemes, deer fences have been erected to protect sensitive crops particularly on the Abernethy, Dorback, Glen Livet, Glen Avon, Invercauld, Balmoral and Mar Estates.
 The gates in these fences need to be securely closed after passing through.
 If you find a gate open without a sign allowing it to be left open, please close it.
 If in doubt close it.
-You will know doubt see hundreds of deer while on the ride and they are great destroyers of young plants and trees so must be contained.
+You will no doubt see deer while on the ride, they are great destroyers of young plants and trees so must be contained.

 Protests.
-Should you have a complaint or protest, this should be made to the Chief Steward at the next Vet Gate or Vet Check.
-The Chief Steward’s role is to ensure that an expedient solution to any disciplinary and welfare matter is found The Chief Steward shall, if required either deal with the complaint there and then or defer the complaint to the Ride Management who would form a competent Ground Jury to deal with the matter.
+Should you have a complaint or protest, this should be made to the Chief Steward at the next Vet Gate.
+The Chief Steward’s role is to ensure that an expedient solution to any disciplinary and welfare matter is found.
+The Chief Steward shall, if required either deal with the complaint there and then or defer the complaint to the Ride Management who would form a competent Ground Jury to deal with the matter.
 A list of Chief Steward will be supplied at the briefing.

 Elimination and Retirement.
-Should a rider decide to retire from the ride between Vet Check or Vet Gate he or she should make their way to the next Vet Check or Gate going forward as the Vet Gate behind them may be closed.
+Should a rider decide to retire from the ride between Vet Gates he or she should phone the chief steward at the next vet gate as the Vet Gate behind them may be already closed who will notify the team and give you an instruction for recovery.
 If the distance if too far or the horse or rider are showing signs of distress, the rider should stay where they are and the ride management team will locate them in due course.

 Horses retired on the course between vetting’s and not attended to by a Ride Vet at the time, must return to the venue and be presented to the officiating vet to ensure their fitness to travel home.